How Much Does Skylight Installation Cost in 2026?

 Skylight Installation Cost by Type

 Not all skylights are created equal.
-The type you choose has the biggest impact on your final cost.
+The type you choose has the biggest impact on your final cost — and on how much light, ventilation, and energy efficiency you get.

 Fixed Skylights: $1,000-$2,300 Installed

 Fixed skylights are the most affordable and most popular option.
-They do not open -- they just let light in.
-Because there are no moving parts, they are less likely to leak and require less maintenance over time.
+They do not open — they just let light in.
+Because there are no moving parts, they are less likely to leak and require virtually no maintenance over their 20-30 year lifespan.

 Best for: